 You are not required to send us your R&D records with your application for the tax credit.
-Your records will help you complete your R&D supplementary return (and from the 2021 income year your application for in-year approval) and they must be available if we ask to see them.
+Your records will help you complete your R&D supplementary return and they must be available if we ask to see them.
 Records for your R&D do not need to be kept on paper but as for all other tax records you are required to retain records, in an accessible state, for 7 years.